jajimenez/userconf/README.md

 # UserConf
 UserConf is a user configuration management Python library.
-It allows you to store key-value settings in a JSON file inside the home directory of the user running the application.
+It stores key-value settings in a JSON file inside the user home directory.

 - Version: 0.5.0
 - Author: Jose A. Jimenez (jajimenezcarm@gmail.com)